School transport for people with special educational needs and disabilities (SEND)

 Council-funded travel assistance may be available if a child:

-- is going to the nearest suitable school
+- is going to the nearest suitable school, and

 - is living further away from their school than the legal walking distance.
-(2 miles for pupils under 8, or 3 miles for pupils aged 8 to 16).
+(2 miles for pupils under 8, or 3 miles for pupils aged 8 to 16), or

-- has SEND or are unable to walk to school due to mobility difficulties
+- has SEND or is unable to walk to school due to mobility difficulties

-- cannot not be expected to walk to their school in reasonable safety.
-Even if they are accompanied by their parent or carer
+- cannot be expected to walk to their school in reasonable safety, even if they are accompanied by their parent or carer, or

 You can apply for a Personal Transport Budget (PTB) if: